Mary X. Mitchell

 Historian & legal scholar of nuclear weapons & energy.

-I earned my Ph.D. in History and Sociology of Science from the University of Pennsylvania in 2016 and was an Atkinson Fellow in Sustainability at Cornell University from 2016-2018.
-Before beginning my doctorate, I worked in university research and intellectual property management, earned my J.D., practiced law in Pennsylvania, and served as a law clerk to Judge Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.
+Before coming to the University of Toronto, I was a faculty fellow at Princeton University's Shelby Cullom Davis Center for Historical Studies (spring 2020), an Assistant Professor of History at Purdue University (2017-2020), and an Atkinson Postdoctoral Fellow in Sustainability at Cornell University (2016-2018).
+I earned my Ph.D. in History and Sociology of Science from the University of Pennsylvania in 2016.
+Prior to beginning my doctoral studies, I worked in university research and intellectual property management, earned my J.D., practiced law in Pennsylvania, and served as a law clerk to Judge Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.

 Photo: M.X.
 Mitchell, 2015, Beach at Laura Village, Majuro Atoll, Republic of the Marshall Islands